DraLaylaHirsh/MRFprofilesCreation/docs/CreationProcess.rst

 .. image:: /images/CreationProcess.png
-  :width: 400
+  :width: 600
-  :alt: Alternative text
+  :alt: "Alternative text"

 The steps 1, 2, and 3 are part of an iterative process.
 In this particular case, we use a cluster of the pdb fragments from the SRUL library and evaluate all the cluster units as following: